agnsal/SalutariDiscreteLogProblemSolver/README.md

   a<sup>x</sup> = b (mod n)

-where a and b are integers, x is a prime number and n is a prime (n = p) or the product of two prime numbers (n = p1 * p2).
+where a and b are integers, x is an integer and n is a prime (n = p) or the product of two prime numbers (n = p1 * p2).

 ## Salutari's Algorithm:
 Salutari's Algorithm solves the problem, step by step, using the following formula: